manojkarthick/reddsaver/README.md

 ## Description and command line arguments

-Optionally override the values for the directory to save and the env file to read from
+Optionally override the values for the directory to save and the env file to read from:

 ```
-ReddSaver 0.1.0
+ReddSaver 0.2.2
 Manoj Karthick Selva Kumar
 Simple CLI tool to download saved images from Reddit

 USAGE:
-    reddsaver [OPTIONS]
+    reddsaver [FLAGS] [OPTIONS]

 FLAGS:
+    -r, --dry-run           Dry run and print the URLs of saved images to download
     -h, --help              Prints help information
+    -H, --human-readable    Use human readable names for files
+    -s, --show-config       Show the current config being used
     -V, --version           Prints version information

 OPTIONS:
     -d, --data-dir <DATA_DIR>    Directory to save the images to [default: data]
     -e, --from-env <ENV_FILE>    Set a custom .env style file with secrets [default: .env]
 ```

+Some points to note:

+* By default, reddsaver generates filenames for the images using a MD5 Hash of the URLs.
+You can instead generate human readable names using the `--human-readable` flag.
+* You can check the configuration used by ReddSaver by using the `--show-config` flag.

 ## TODO
 - [x] Separate dockerfiles
 - [x] Publish to Crates.io
 - [x] Publish docker images
+- [x] Human readable file names
+- [x] Option to show configuration used
+- [x] Option to dry run the download process
+- [ ] GIF support

 ## Other Information